microsoft/computervision-recipes/contrib/action_recognition/README.md

 | I3D Optical flow | 77.1 | 77.5 |
 | I3D Two-Stream | 80.7 | 81.2 |

-### Annotation
-In order to train an action recognition model for a specific task, annotated training data from the relevant domain is needed.
-In [video_annotation](video_annotation), we provide tips and examples for how to use a best-in-class video annotation tool ([VGG Image Annotator](http://www.robots.ox.ac.uk/~vgg/software/via/)) to label the start and end positions of actions in videos.

 ## State of the art